abhishek-agrawal94/abhishek-agrawal94.github.io/_publications/agrawal_development_2023.md

 [Download paper here](http://abhishek-agrawal94.github.io/files/agrawal_development_2023.pdf)

-Recommended citation: Agrawal, A., Liu, J., Bodur, K., Favre, B., & Fourtassi, A. (2023).
+Agrawal, A., Liu, J., Bodur, K., Favre, B., & Fourtassi, A. (2023).
 Development of Multimodal Turn Coordination in Conversations: Evidence for Adult-like behavior in Middle Childhood.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 45, No. 45).